IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

   Action sequence for a payment of 5 lovelace from wallet 3 to wallet 2.

 Now click **Evaluate**.
-The results pane opens and we can see that the blockchain has two transactions.
+The results pane opens and you can see that the blockchain has two transactions.
 Click the second transaction.
 It has one input (a public-key output belonging to wallet 3) and two outputs:
 One output with five lovelace belonging to wallet 2, and another output with the remaining five lovelace belonging to wallet 3.
 This second output is called a *change output*.
-It is needed because the input that was spent contained ten lovelace, and we only wanted to pay five of them to wallet 2.
+It is needed because the input that was spent contained ten lovelace, and you only wanted to pay five of them to wallet 2.
 Therefore the remaining five lovelace were given back to wallet 3.

 The "Balances carried forward" and "Final balances" sections also reflect the payment that was made.